• Skip to primary navigation

 • dice red pepper

-2. Add shredded cabbage, bay leaf and potatoes.
+2. Simmer - add shredded Cabbage, Bay Leaf and Potatoes.
 Simmer for 20 minutes.
-(When you add the cabbage into the soup, it's very full, but it cooks down significantly)
+(When you add the Cabbage into the soup, it's very full, but it cooks down significantly)

-5. Mix in cooked vegetables into the soup pot, including meat from the bones and simmer for 10 minutes.
+4. Combine and Simmer - mix in caramelized vegetables into the soup pot, including meat from the soup bones and simmer for 10 minutes.

-6. Season with salt and pepper, garnish with fresh herbs.
+5. Season - taste and season with Salt and Pepper, garnish with fresh herbs.

 Russian Cabbage Soup is delicious and easy to make.
 I love eating this hearty and warming autumn favourite.
 Enjoyed in Russia for over 1000 years!
 Shchi (Щи)